Phisto/Moodle-HU-App/README.md

 # Overview

-The "insert name" App was written to access the Moodle™ instance of the 'Humboldt-Universität zu Berlin'.
+The "insert name" app was written to access the Moodle™ instance of the 'Humboldt-Universität zu Berlin'.

 ## Usage